-- Typically, at least one anaerobic species (most commonly Bacteroides, Clostridium, or Peptostreptococcus) is isolated in combination with Enterobacteriaceae (eg, Escherichia coli, Enterobacter, Klebsiella, Proteus) and one or more facultative anaerobic streptococci (other than group A Streptococcus [GAS]). - Necrotizing fasciitis of the perineum, known as Fournier gangrene, can occur as a result of a breach in the integrity of the gastrointestinal or urethral mucosa. - Fournier gangrene is a form of polymicrobial (type I) infection.
+- Necrotizing fasciitis of the perineum, known as Fournier gangrene(common disease), can occur as a result of a breach in the integrity of the gastrointestinal or urethral mucosa. - Fournier gangrene is a form of polymicrobial (type I) infection.
 Fournier gangrene typically begins abruptly with severe pain and may spread rapidly to the anterior abdominal wall and the gluteal muscles.
 Men are more commonly affected than women.
-Involvement in men may include the scrotum and penis.
+Involvement in men may include the scrotum and penis. (happens most commonly in diabetics or immunocompromised patients).